Unsecured vs secured loans

 How much can I borrow with a secured loan?

 The amount you can borrow will normally be related to how much you earn (for example, three times your annual salary).
-The term is usually 25 years, though some lenders may offer longer repayment periods.
+The term is usually up to 25 years, though some lenders may offer longer repayment periods.
+How much you can borrow with a secured loan will also depend on the value of collateral available and any debt currently secured against it.

 What are the pros and cons of a secured loan?